 This was a time of change, the politics of Africa was changing and Abdulrahim found himself in the middle of it.
 During the 1960’s he became Somali Ambassador to Ethiopia and eventually permanent representative of Somalia to the United Nations.
 He represented the new country at the Organisation of African Unity and to the United Nations Economic Commission for Africa.

 He was an international figure, fundamental in sustaining the UN’s relationship with Somalia and South Africa.
-Created in 1969 a UN Special Committee on Apartheid was formed and Abdulrahim was the Chair.
+A UN Special Committee on Apartheid was created in 1969 and Abdulrahim was the Chair.
 He was President of a six-day UN Security Council meeting on ‘Questions relating to Africa’, alongside Umar Arteh Ghalib, with votes taken on resolutions about independence for Namibia, criticism of South Africa’s apartheid regime and ongoing repression in Portuguese territories in Africa.
 Writing in 1974 on apartheid, he began his case by arguing that: “The existence of the Government of South Africa’s apartheid policy which is racism in its most extreme form — is a challenge of the same moral order as slavery in the eighteenth century, or the Nazi persecution of the Jews in the twentieth century.”
 This was a big statement at the time and still remains influential today.

 Abdulrahim Abby Farah died in May 2018, aged 98 years old